-In my previous post, Worldbuilding I rambled on a little about what worldbuilding is, mentioning, in passing, a few important elements that are required to make your story world feel real.
+In my previous post, Worldbuilding I rambled on a little about what worldbuilding is, mentioning, in passing, a few essential elements that are required to make your story world feel real.

 However, there is a little more that goes into creating a whole world out of nothing than that, and I thought I would write down one or two elements that are – at least in my opinion – required for constructing an imaginary reality for your characters to inhabit.